 Depreciation is tax-deductible

-Investment properties usually let you claim the depreciation on a number of things, but newly built properties also let you claim the depreciation on internal fixtures and fittings (such as blinds), which can reduce your taxable income.
+There's a number of deductions you can claim for investment properties, but newly built properties also let you claim the depreciation on internal fixtures and fittings (such as blinds), which can reduce your taxable income.
 See a professional accountant for anything tax-related.

 They can actually be cheaper than existing properties